 In the city of King's Landing, the funeral of Tywin Lannister is held.
-To Cersei's distaste, Lord Mace Tyrell tries to use the occasion to put himself forward for the position of Hand of the King and get one of his retainers from Highgarden installed on the Small council.
+To Cersei's distaste, Lord Mace Tyrell tries to use the occasion to put himself forward for the position of Hand of the King and get one of his retainers from Highgarden installed on the small council.
 Cersei rebuffs him and asks her uncle Kevan to serve as Hand.
 Kevan says he will accept only if Cersei steps down as Regent and returns to Casterly Rock as Tywin's heir.
 Cersei furiously refuses him and Kevan leaves to help his son Lancel rule his new castle of Darry in the Riverlands.
-Eventually, she names the biddable Harys Swyft the Hand and fills the rest of the small council with her minions, including Gyles Rosby as Master of Coin, the sellsail Aurane Waters as Commander of the Royal Fleet, and the disgraced ex-Maester Qyburn as Master of Whisperers.
+Eventually, she names the biddable Harys Swyft the Hand and fills the rest of the small council with her minions, including Gyles Rosby as master of coin, the sellsail Aurane Waters as grand admiral, and the disgraced ex-maester Qyburn as master of whisperers.